IanLew/epg/API.md

 # Epg API
 Because javascript is an open language, many of the methods in the program can be accessed.
 And I didn't privatize them, so, if you know what they do and can use them, congratulations.
 However, I am not prepared to introduce it here.
 I will only elaborate on what I think is important.
 Now, let's go.<br>
-When you use epg, first identify the focus tag on the page and then initialize the epg.
+When you use `epg`, first identify the focus tag on the page and then initialize the `epg`.
 ```javascript
 epg.init({
 	// config code.